No-AgCl/GuidedCoC/vignette/vignette.md

-# A quick guide to GuidedCoC and baseline methods
+# A quick guide to GuidedCoC

 ## 1. Implementation of GuidedCoC